NanoComp/meep/doc/docs/Python_User_Interface.md

 **`sources` [ list of `Source` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Specifies the current sources to be present in the simulation.
-Defaults to none.
+Defaults to none (empty list).

 **`symmetries` [ list of `Symmetry` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Specifies the spatial symmetries (mirror or rotation) to exploit in the simulation.
-Defaults to none.
+Defaults to none (empty list).
 The symmetries must be obeyed by *both* the structure and the sources.
 See also [Exploiting Symmetry](Exploiting_Symmetry.md).

-**`pml_layers` [ list of `PML` class ]**
+**`boundary_layers` [ list of `PML` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Specifies the [PML](Perfectly_Matched_Layer.md) absorbing boundary layers to use.
 Defaults to none.

 **`cell_size` [ `Vector3` ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Specifies the size of the computational cell which is centered on the origin of the coordinate system.
 Any sizes of 0 imply a reduced-dimensionality calculation.
 Strictly speaking, the dielectric function is taken to be uniform along that dimension.
 A 2d calculation is especially optimized.
 See `dimensions` below. **Note:** because Maxwell's equations are scale invariant, you can use any units of distance you want to specify the cell size: nanometers, microns, centimeters, whatever.
 However, it is usually convenient to pick some characteristic lengthscale of your problem and set that length to 1.
 See also [Units](Introduction.md#units-in-meep).
-Defaults to a cubic cell of unit size.
+Required argument (no default).

 **`default_material` [`Medium` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;